 Hyundai Ioniq Electric insurance group

-The Ioniq Electric should be easy to service, as it’s electric powertrain contains far fewer parts than are found in petrol and diesel equivalents.
+The Ioniq Electric should be easy to service, as its electric powertrain contains far fewer parts than petrol and diesel equivalents.
 This means there’s a lot less inside that can go wrong, potentially saving you money in the long run.

-The only thing to bear in mind is that only 27 Hyundai dealerships in the UK are currently able to service the Ioniq Electric.
-Therefore, it’s advisable to make sure there is one within reasonable travelling distance.
+The only thing to bear in mind is that only 27 Hyundai dealers in the UK are currently able to service the Ioniq Electric, so it’s advisable to make sure there's one within reasonable travelling distance.